The Future of Food

 Innate curiosity and devotion to precision and control, traits he shares with his mentor Thomas Keller, have brought Grant Achatz from his parents’ restaurant kitchen in Michigan to international attention and acclaim.
-As chef and co-owner of Alinea, Next, The Aviary, and The Office in Chicago, Achatz has been recognized with multiple kudos.
+As chef and co-owner of Alinea, Next, the Aviary, the Office, and the casual Roister in Chicago and the Aviary and the Office in New York City, Achatz has been recognized with multiple kudos.
 His James Beard Foundation awards include the 2003 Rising Chef Award; 2007 Best Chef: Great Lakes; 2008 Outstanding Chef; 2012 Best New Restaurant; and 2012 Who’s Who of Food & Beverage in America.

 For every innovative chef, there’s a strong grounding in the fundamentals, and Achatz credits his alma mater for instilling that in him.
 “I entered the CIA at a very young age with no fine dining or classic training,” he says.
 “The school gave me the foundation that is required to execute the cooking style that I now use.”
 He feels fortunate to have been a part of the bold new food industry that has taken shape in the last 20 years.
-“I graduated in 1994,” Achatz says, “and a lot has happened since then—the rise of The French Laundry and Per Se, and what they represent for American cuisine; the proliferation of progressive cuisine led by Ferran Adría and Heston Blumenthal; the role of the celebrity chef taking hold in American society.
+“I graduated in 1994,” Achatz says, “and a lot has happened since then—the rise of The French Laundry and Per Se, and what they represent for American cuisine; the proliferation of progressive cuisine led by Ferran Adría and Heston Blumenthal; and the role of the celebrity chef taking hold in American society.
 It remains a very exciting time to be in this profession.”